Understanding Functional Freeze: Signs, Causes, and How to Heal

 Brain fog and difficulty concentrating

-Chronic exhaustion and low energy
+Chronic exhaustion and low energy, even after rest

 Racing thoughts paired with an inability to take action